bytemaster333/Hashirama/Hashirama/README.md

 *   **Visual Dashboard**: Includes a built-in Next.js dashboard to manage your chains visually.
 *   **Local Development Friendly**: Comes with a "One-Click" setup script for automated local testing with Kind.

+> **⚠️ Developer Note (Apple Silicon Users):**
+> By default, this operator deploys a lightweight `nginx` placeholder image.
+This is a strategic workaround strictly for local testing on Apple Silicon (M1/M2/M3) chips due to current upstream compatibility issues.
+>
+> **Please Note:** This project is fully architected for and compatible with standard open-source ecosystems (Ubuntu, Debian, Linux) and production cloud environments (AWS, GCP).
+For standard deployments, the operator natively supports the official `madara:latest` sequencer image without modification—simply update the `image` field in your CRD.

 ---

 ## 🚀 Quick Start (Local Development)